Rashid al-Din Hamadani: Buddhist-Islamic Discourse

 In the work Jāmiʿ al-Tawārīkh presents Buddhism in twenty chapters, making it the most extensive and well-informed presentation of Buddhism in any Muslim source.
-For this endeavour he spoke to Buddhists, visited Buddhist temples, seen statues and witnessed rituals.
+For this endeavour he spoke to Buddhists, visited Buddhist temples, saw statues and witnessed rituals.
 He was mostly drawing from Tantric Buddhism as it had the closest proximity in Iran.
 He reports on basic Buddhist doctrines such as the Wheel of Life.
 He notes down how the Buddha visited the Six Realms of Existence and how he learnt that even within heavenly realms (deva) suffering exists.
 He goes on to describe the heavenly realms and the eight hell realms (naraka).
 To describe the heavenly realm in Buddhism he explains it terms of the Garden of Eden.
-Furthermore he records that the generous and kind are born in rish families, while those who ridicule others are born full of infirmities.
+Furthermore he records that the generous and kind are born in rich families, while those who ridicule others are born full of infirmities.
 The extensive accounts of hell and heaven might have taken place through their similarities to Islamic depictions of these realms, especially Muhammad's famous journey to these realms.
 These similarities could point to infleunces between Buddhism and Islam in their depictions of heaven and hell.
 Other similarities are found in the terms Rashid al-Nadin used for concepts.
-One example being how he calls the Buddhist demon Mara "Iblis."
+One example being how he calls the Buddhist demon Mara "Iblis".
 When Iblis/Mara sends down his daughters to tempt the Buddha, those demons are called huris, the beautiful maidens of Islamic lore.
 Another Buddhist doctrine he describes in Islamic reference is nirvana.
 He compares it to Sufi conceptualisations.